aeonBTC/Mempal/README.md

 # Mempal
-A Bitocin mempool monitoring app for Android.
+A Bitcoin mempool monitoring app for Android.